-The organisation behind the Frankfurt Book Fair is the Ausstellungs- und Messe GmbH (AuM), which has its headquarters in Frankfurt.
-This is a subsidiary of the Association of German Publishers and Booksellers Association (Börsenverein des Deutschen Buchhandels).
-As the foreign trade arm of the German book trade, the AuM has a cultural-political mandate to represent the German book industry throughout the world, and to promote international cultural exchanges and the free dissemination of the written word.
-To this end, the AuM represents the German book industry with collective stands at more than 20 international book fairs around the world; it organises Germany's guest of honour appearances, and is involved in support programmes, such as fellowships and invitational programmes to enhance professionalism in the book industry.
+The organisation behind the Frankfurter Buchmesse is the Frankfurter Buchmesse GmbH.
+With its headquarters in Frankfurt am Main, this is a subsidiary of the German Publishers and Booksellers Association (Börsenverein des Deutschen Buchhandels).
+As the foreign trade body of the German book trade, the Frankfurter Buchmesse holds a cultural-political mandate to represent the German book industry around the world, and to promote international cultural exchanges and the free dissemination of the written word.
+To this end, it represents the German book industry with collective stands at more than 20 international book fairs worldwide; it organises guest of honour appearances by Germany, and is involved in support programmes, such as the fellowship and invitational programmes, to enhance professionalism in the book industry.
 In its four offices abroad, in New Delhi, Beijing, New York and Moscow, the Book Fair also contributes to greater professionalism in publishing at an international level.

-The Ausstellungs- und Messe GmbH has been organising the Frankfurter Buchmesse since 1949.
-However, the book fair tradition stretches back a lot further.
+The Frankfurter Buchmesse GmbH has been organising the Frankfurter Buchmesse since 1949.
+However, the Book Fair tradition stretches back a lot further.
 In the Middle Ages, soon after Johannes Gutenberg invented printing not far from Frankfurt, a "Büchermess" was already held here on the banks of the River Main.
-Today, besides organising the Book Fair itself, the company is busy, not only while the Book Fair is running, but all year round, offering activities for the international book and media industry.
+Today, besides organising the Book Fair itself, the company is busy year-round with activities for the international publishing industry.